 The December 15, 2015 Morris Survey

-Prior to closing on the 637 Arnold Property, S. Dolan and 637 Arnold obtained another survey from Morris which is dated December 15, 2015 (the “R. Morris Survey”).
+Prior to closing on the 637 Arnold Property, S. Dolan and 637 Arnold obtained a survey from Morris which is dated December 15, 2015 (the “R. Morris Survey”).

 The R. Morris Survey is certified by Morris as being prepared for 637 Arnold, Scott Dolan, Pegasus Title Agency, Manasquan Bank and William T. Gage, Esq.